VISmodding/Install-PSIO-on-PSone/README.md

 ![image](images/ps_one_A.png)

 **I have used the PSone model A** but it should be ok also for model B (if someone confirm this to me I will update this part of the description).
-The detailed installation is shown in the following [setup video](https://youtu.be/x9w5lpTidZ8) **How cut the double row PIN headers in order to have single row headers will be shown in a new video asap**.
+The detailed installation is shown in the [setup video](https://youtu.be/x9w5lpTidZ8) **How cut the double row PIN headers in order to have single row headers will be shown in a new video asap**.

 ## Credits